Fesikh

-Preparation

-The traditional process of preparing fesikh is to dry the fish in the sun before preserving it in salt.
-The process is quite elaborate, passing from generation to generation in certain families.
-The occupation has a special name in Egypt, fasakhani.
-Egyptians in the West have used whitefish as an alternative.
+The consumption of fesikh has roots traceable to antiquity.
+In his Histories, the Greek historian Herodotus provides a detailed account of Egyptian dietary habits.
+Among other practices, he records that the Egyptians "eat fish either raw and sun-dried, or preserved with brine".
+The methods described by Herodotus parallel those used in contemporary fesikh, indicating a long-standing culinary tradition maintained from antiquity to the present.

 Hazard

 Each year, reports of a few cases of food poisoning involving incorrectly prepared fesikh appear in Egyptian periodicals, especially during the Sham el-Nessim festival, when the Egyptians consume this traditional pickled fish.

 In April 2012, the Canadian Food Inspection Agency issued recalls for whole fesikh mullet, cut up fesikh mullet in oil, and whole fesikh shad that were sold from a store in Toronto.
 There were three reported illnesses associated with the consumption of the products, which may have been contaminated with Clostridium botulinum bacteria.

 However, these reports never deterred the Egyptians from eating this celebratory dish, since they pertain only to improperly prepared fesikh and to expired or contaminated fesikh; the Egyptian ministry of health constantly urges the Egyptians to buy their fesikh from known and trusted vendors and to check expiration dates, or to prepare it properly if they do so at home, and stores selling the fish are constantly investigated.